fiso64/slsk-batchdl/README.md

     -o, --offset <offset>          Skip a specified number of tracks -r, --reverse                  Download tracks in reverse order -c, --config <path>            Set config file location.
-Set to 'none' to ignore config --profile <name>               Configuration profile to use.
+Set to 'none' to ignore config --profile <names>              Configuration profile(s) to use.
 See --help "config".
     --concurrent-downloads <num>   Max concurrent downloads (default: 2) --m3u <option>                 Create an m3u8 playlist file in the output directory 'none' (default for single inputs): Do not create